DestinationsAsia14 Days Travel from North to Central Vietnam and Where to Go

 – Day 1, 10 Oct:

-Arriving in Ha Giang City, Vietnam at 4:45AM, we had breakfast and rented motorbikes to wander around Ha Giang province.
+On the very first day of our North to Central Vietnam journey, we arrived at Ha Giang City, Vietnam at 4:45 a.m.
+We had breakfast and rented motorbikes to wander around Ha Giang province.
 Our first destination was Dong Van which was about 150km away from Ha Giang city.
-To get there, we had to go through Quan Ba town and Yen Minh town where we could take some rest and have something to fill our empty stomach.
-As we could not take our eyes of beautiful scenes on the way to Dong Van Town, we arrived at 6 p.m., later than expected.
+To get there, we had to go through Quan Ba town and Yen Minh town where we could take some rest and have something to fill our empty stomachs.
+As we could not take our eyes off the beautiful scenes on the way to Dong Van Town, we arrived at 6 p.m., later than expected.

 – Day 2, 11 Oct:

-About 2km away from Dong Van, there was an intersection which led to H’Mong King’s Palace in one direction and to Lung Cu in another way.
-We firstly went to the Palace, about 13km from that intersection, then went to Lung Cu, 26km from the Palace.
+About 2km away from Dong Van, there was an intersection that led to H’Mong King’s Palace in one direction and to Lung Cu in another way.
+We first went to the Palace, about 13km from that intersection, then went to Lung Cu, 26km from the Palace.
 In the afternoon, we crossed Ma Pi Leng, one of the most beautiful passes in the northern mountainous region, to Meo Vac which is about 50km far from Lung Cu.

 streetfood-streetshop-meovac-thebroadlife-travel-hagiang-vietnam

-Meo Vac has many good foods that must be tried, especially this street shop
+Meo Vac has many good foods that must be tried, especially this street shop.

 – Day 3, 12 Oct:

 It was a long day coming back to Ha Giang City from Meo Vac, about 150km.
-Except the good breakfast we had at Meo Vac and the enjoyable, memorable experience of riding motorbike on the passes at night without lights, we just were on the road all day long.
-Ahh, we visited Lung Khuy Cave at Quan Ba in the middle of the day but found nothing excited.
+Except for the good breakfast we had at Meo Vac and the enjoyable, memorable experience of riding a motorbike on the passes at night without lights, we just were on the road all day long.
+Ahh, we visited Lung Khuy Cave at Quan Ba in the middle of the day but found nothing exciting.

-Finally we arrived in Ha Giang City around 9PM and directly went to a homestay in Tuy village to spend the rest of the night.
-The highlight point of the 3rd day is delicious foods and special wine at our homestay.
-That’s all for the third day in the journey.
+Finally, we arrived in Ha Giang City around 9 p.m. and directly went to a homestay in Tuy village to spend the rest of the night.
+The highlight point of the third day is the delicious foods and special wine at our homestay.
+That’s all for the third day of the journey.

 – Day 4, 13 Oct: